scentellegher/scentellegher.github.io/_posts/2018-05-02-custom-fonts-matplotlib.md

 **UserWarning: findfont: Font family ['sans-serif'] not found.
 Falling back to DejaVu Sans (prop.get_family(), self.defaultFamily[fontext]))**

 you need to check whether matplotlib is "seeing" your custom font.
-In order to do so, we can run in your notebook the following two lines of code
+In order to do so, we can run in our notebook the following two lines of code
 ```python
 import matplotlib.font_manager
 matplotlib.font_manager.findSystemFonts(fontpaths=None, fontext='ttf')